Girl Meets Rock!: Publication

 Written by Kuwahali and illustrated by Tetsuo Ideuchi, Girl Meets Rock! started on Shueisha's digital platform Shōnen Jump+ on January 14, 2024.
 Shueisha has collected its chapters into individual tankōbon volumes, with the first one released on April 4, 2024.
-As of September 4, 2025, eight volumes have been released.
-A special one-shot of the series was published in Weekly Shōnen Jump issue 40 on September 1, 2025.
+As of July 3, 2026, eleven volumes have been released.
+A special one-shot of the series was published in Weekly Shōnen Jump on September 1, 2025.

 The series is published digitally in English on Manga Plus.
 On June 29, 2024, it was announced that it would be "temporarily suspended" from the platform; it returned on November 23 of the same year.
-In August 2025, at Anime NYC, Seven Seas Entertainment announced it had licensed the series for print and digital publication in North America, with the first volume scheduled for August 2026.
+In August 2025, at Anime NYC, Seven Seas Entertainment announced it had licensed the series for print and digital publication in North America, with the first volume released in August 2026.